yosuke/OpenHRI-document/source/tutorial/step2.rst

 Preparation
 -----------

-1. Download and install eclipse with RT-SystemEditor (please see here for the instructions).
+1. Download and install eclipse with RT-SystemEditor.

+   a.
+On Ubuntu, please refer to the instruction on this page: http://openrtm.org/openrtm/en/node/945

+   b.
+On Windows, please download and install the OpenRTM-aist-Python package provided from this page: http://openrtm.org/openrtm/en/node/949#toc3

 2. Prepare a microphone and a speaker (earphone and headphone) connect to PC.